bluekvirus/Stage.js/implementation/PHILOSOPHY.md

 <img src="static/resource/default/diagram/Diagram-1.png" alt="Web App Diagram" class="center-block"></img>

 The client and server sides are different in purpose fundamentally.
 Thus, they should be designed and implemented differently. **Do NOT mix them**.
 Shutting this door will preserve a significant amount of coding/maintenance energy for the application developer(s).
 The best software development practice encourages separation and delaying of implementation of related components so that each part can vary independently later.
 And to the author, abstraction should happen after categorization (or say, classification).
 This is why we are advising the developers *NOT* to make an overly encapsulated framework with tools that try to bridge the gaps.
 Trying to control everything using central planning is a human flaw, there is no silver-bullet for trying to solve web application building in 1 piece.
-It will always 3 parties in the software application world.
+It will always be 3 parties in the software application world.

 As an engineer, the job is to find insights and solve problems between the 3 parties efficiently (profitably if you must insist...) so that the software/application serving the above system comes out correctly.
 This is hard.
 Specifically, You need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
 A successful one requires both parts to employ careful design and feasible technique.
 We illustrate the *Interaction* problem's technical side here, since the framework is more about supporting a good design with cleaner implementation: